thehyve/transmart-batch/docs/tags.md

     TranSMART tries to find user-friendly title by searching using title as key in `messsage.properties` file first.
     It shows title as is if it fails to find it in properties file.

-- tag_description - text that appears next to title on popup. e.g. `Homo Sapiens`
+- tag_description - text that appears next to title on popup. e.g. `Homo Sapiens`.

 - index - detects position of tags on popup relatively to others.
 A higher position in tags with lower number.
+    Mandatory for tags that have no reference to a tag type (in the i2b2metadata.i2b2_tag_types table).

 #####Tags upload.